D00mch/working-script/README.md

 If you are looking for an alternative to bash scripts and already know Clojure, consider using it for your scripting needs.
 While the [Babashka](https://github.com/babashka/babashka) library is a popular choice, there are other options available as well.

-Using the [robot](https://github.com/D00mch/robot) library, we'll demonstrate how to make a desktop script that completes the tasks listed below (which I wanted to delegate to a machine rather than performing myself):
+Sometimes, we don't want to worry about the command line API.
+For example, to begin working on my current project, I need to do three things first.
+Open the Docker application and wait until it's ready.
+Press `cmd+space` and type "Terminal" to open a terminal emulator.
+Then, go to the path where the project is located with `cd <path>`.
+Here, I want to run `docker-compose up`.
+Next, I press `cmd+t` to open a new tab and run `lein repl` in it.

-1. Start a docker process (ensure it's running).
+I know how to do these steps manually, but I don't know how to do it with bash.
+Using the [robot](https://github.com/D00mch/robot) library, we'll show you how to create a desktop script that *completes these tasks by pressing keys*.
+Basically, we'll implement it in three steps:

-2. Open a terminal window in the working directory and run: `docker-compose up`.
+1. Start a docker process (make sure it's running).
-3. Open another terminal tab with `lein repl`.
+2. Open a terminal window in the working directory and run: docker-compose up.

-In other words, I want to have two running processes displayed in two terminal tabs and be sure that Docker is running.
+3. Open another terminal tab and run lein repl.

 ## Preparation / Prerequisites